 - Discuss application with academic and clinical supervisor and determine the level (Levels B-E) with them

-- Complete the required documentation on the ANU Academic Promotion webpage and send to the secretariat of the Medical School Appointment Renewal and Promotion Committee.
+- Complete the required documentation on the ANU Academic Promotion webpage and send to the relevant secretariat.

-For applications to academic promotion to full academic title Levels B-E, the secretariat of the Medical School Appointment, Renewal and Promotion Committee will forward your application to the relevant committees.
+For applications to academic promotion to full academic title Levels B-E, please notify the Medical School Director prior to submission of your application.